ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 ## Connecting your Resource to a Phoenix LiveView

 Now we know how to interact with our resource, let's connect it to a simple Phoenix LiveView.
-Here is the LiveView below:
+Here is the LiveView below.
+If you are using phoenix live_view <= 0.18, you will need to use `let={}` instead of `:let={}`.

 ```elixir
 # lib/my_ash_phoenix_app_web/example_live_view.ex